neilkatin/lahcert-activation-process/source/mike-mike.rst

 voiced on the radio as "Mike-Mike" (the ISO phonetic pronounciation of the letter M is "Mike").

-The purpose of having an agreed scale is so we can meaninfully collect multiple reports together and get a common picture of the town's status.
+The purpose of having a well defined scale is so that we can meaninfully collect multiple reports together and get a common picture of the town's status.

 We use the `same system`_ used by Santa Clara County Ares Races, so we can report results up